-The Conservatory & Farm — Embers Ubud
+The Conservatory & Farm at Embers Ubud

-The Conservatory is the greenhouse for our natural farm, where seedlings are allowed to flourish until they are ready to be transplanted back to the fields.
+The Conservatory is the nursery for our natural farm, where seedlings are allowed to flourish until they are ready to be transplanted back to the fields.
 When the time for harvest, without delay fresh produce that meet the highest standard quality will be hand-picked and optimized by our kitchen team to be served nicely to your table.

-Open to the public, the Conservatory is a chance to sit in a quiet space with a cup of coffee and view, up close, the beginning of the crop cycle that defines organic agriculture in Ubud.
+Open to the public, the Conservatory is a chance to sit in a quiet space with a cup of coffee and view, up close, the beginning of the crop cycle that defines sustainable agriculture in Ubud.

-The heart of our kitchen
+the heart of our kitchen begins here.

 Why visit the Conservatory & Farm?